 How do I make medicine of all this grief?

-those who want to cultivate supportive presence with themselves and for
+those who want to cultivate supportive presence with themselves in the transformation that grief invites.

 For those who desire meaningful ways to be in relationship with grief as a sacred practice.

-This is a course for people who seek connection with the wider field of relations that life is made of, including their ancestors, to support healing.
+This is a course for people who seek connection with the wider field of relations that life is made of, including their ancestors, to support healing and wisdom.
 For those who seek to reclaim personal ritual arts and ancient ancestral connections for life-affirming grief expression.
 For those that want to support their deceased loved ones transition well into a healthy ancestor.
 For those who know the importance of grieving as salve for their own heart, and for the wider healing needed in our world.